Poppin' Smoke

 A pool surrounded by deck chairs at dusk

-Dusk at the Hale Koa Hotel pool (Photo courtesy of the Hale Koa)
+Sunset over the pool at the Hale Koa, a Hawaii military resort (Photo courtesy of the Hale Koa)

 A range of dining options include multiple full-scale restaurants, a coffee shop, several quick and casual eateries, and the famous Barefoot Bar, which is the perfect spot to enjoy an evening Mai Tai.